Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Maret 2025 01.35.25 UTC
+- WIB: Jumat, 28 Maret 2025 02.20.59 UTC
-- WITA: Jumat, 28 Maret 2025 02.35.25 UTC
+- WITA: Jumat, 28 Maret 2025 03.20.59 UTC
-- WIT: Jumat, 28 Maret 2025 03.35.25 UTC
+- WIT: Jumat, 28 Maret 2025 04.20.59 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: inspirational
+Kategori: success